jamwaffles/jamwaffles.github.io/_posts/2017-09-21-analytics-events-with-redux-and-react.md

 ## Integration with React (the bad way)

-The first, simpler way is to pass down an event handler to the elment you want to log an event from, then handle that in your top level Redux-connected page component.
-It's good practice to not use Redux' `connect()` anywhere but in the top level component, so in the following code we pass down an event handler to log an event when the submit button is clicked on a pretend login form.
+The simplest and perhaps obvious way is to pass down an event handler to the elment you want to log an event from.
+React encourages this pattern for handling other events, so why not logs?
+When an event is fired, your code would handle that in the top level Redux-connected page component.
+We could pepper Redux' `connect()` through our component tree, but that makes testing _harder_, which is the opposite of what we want to do.
+It also tightly couples our app to Redux instead of dealing with plain old Javascript objects.

 This following example is for a login page where we want to log an event when the submit button is clicked.
-Here, logging that event isn't too bad because _we already have a click handler for the submit button_.
+Here, logging that event isn't too bad because we already have a click handler for the submit button.
 But what if we had a different component with no other props?
-In this case, we'd have to write a `handleClick` function in your top level component, and pass an `onClick` prop all the way through your component tree.
+In this case, we'd have to write a `handleClick` function in the top level component, and pass an `onClick` prop all the way through the component tree.
 This is noisy, boilerplate-y and error prone.
 In the next section, I'll show a better way of doing this.

 ```javascript
 // pages/Login.jsx